dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

 # D3 Selections

 D3 selections are basically **arrays of HTML or SVG elements**.
 They let you **modify the style and attributes** of the HTML or SVG elements you’ve selected.
-For instance you can use D3 to select some SVG circles and change their color to red.
+For instance you can use D3 to select some SVG circles and change their colour to red.
 Selections are also used when **joining an array** to HTML or SVG elements (see the next chapter).

 ## Creating a selection